-Subsection 3.
-The limitation amount for all other claims as well as any claims with insufficient cover as mentioned in subsection 2 shall be 1 million SDR for ships with a tonnage not exceeding 2,000.
+Subsection 4.
+The limit of liability for all other claims and any uncovered part of claims as mentioned in subsection 2 is 1.51 million SDR for ships with a tonnage of 2,000 and below.
 For a ship with a tonnage in excess hereof the limitation amount shall be raised as follows:

-- 1) For each ton from 2,001 to 30,000 tons by 400 SDR, - 2) for each ton from 30,001 to 70,000 tons by 300 SDR, and - 3) for each ton in excess of 70,000 tons by 200 SDR.
+- 1) For each ton from 2,001 to 30,000 tons by 604 SDR, - 2) for each ton from 30,001 to 70,000 tons by 453 SDR, and - 3) for each ton in excess of 70,000 tons by 302 SDR.

-Subsection 4.
-The limits of liability in subsections 1-3 shall apply to the aggregate of all claims which arise from the same distinct occasion, against the shipowner^{)}, the owner, the user, the charterer and the manager as well as the persons for whom they are responsible.

 Subsection 5.
+The limits of liability in subsections 1-4 shall apply to the aggregate of all claims which arise from the same distinct occasion, against the shipowner, the owner, the user, the charterer and the manager as well as the persons for whom they are responsible.

+Subsection 6.
 If salvors do not operate from a ship or operate solely from the ship for which the salvage services are rendered, the limits of liability shall be calculated in accordance with a tonnage of 2,000 tons.
 The limits of liability shall apply to the aggregate of all the claims which arise from the same distinct occasion against the salvors and persons for whom they are responsible.